yanivyacoby/harvard-cs290/what-you-should-know-about-us.md

 instead of coming together to support one another.
 We ask you to be thoughtful in how you validate your peer's identities and create a safe and supportive space for everyone.

+## Acknowledgments

+This post is inspired by and adapted from Evan Peck's [What I want you to know about me as your professor](https://medium.com/bucknell-hci/what-i-want-you-to-know-about-me-as-your-professor-58c9c2e91e33){:target="_blank"}{:rel="noopener noreferrer"}.